About

 founder and executive director

-Zoey graduated from the University of Cape Town as a trained professional actress and has over a decade of experience in live performance, training and facilitation, producing and activism.
+Zoey graduated from the University of Cape Town as a theatre practitioner and has over a decade of experience in live performance, filmmaking, photography, peer facilitation, and project and organisational management.

 Zoey is also a published author and editor, contributing most notably to They Called Me Queer (2019), Trans Rural Narratives (2020) and Keeping the Promise of Dignity and Freedom for All (2020).